ros2hp/grmgr/README.md

 So before using  **_grmgr_**  you must start the service using:

 ```
- 	go grmgr.PowerOn(ctx, wpStart, wpEnd)
+ 	go grmgr.PowerOn(ctx, &wpStart, &wpEnd)
 ```

-Where wpStart and wpEnd are instances of sync.WaitGroup used to synchronise when the service is started  and shutdown via the context ctx.
+Where wpStart and wpEnd are instances of sync.WaitGroup used to synchronise when the service is started and shutdown via the cancel context ctx.

 The contents of method Control() illustrates the communication with the **_grmgr_** service.
 Please review the code if you want to understand more of the details.